grafiqesigns/grafiqesigns.github.io/generate/content/indoor/acrylic.md

 title: Acrylic
 slug: acrylic
-category: bands
+category: indoor
 date: 2017-06-09
 modified: 2017-06-09
-tags: indoor/3D CANVAS PRINT.jpg
+tags: indoor/acrylic-scaled.jpg
-image: indoor/3D CANVAS PRINT.jpg
+image: indoor/acrylic-scaled.jpg

 You can spice up your plain office or bedroom wall with a customized designs.